mapninja/Pixels2Points/readme.md

 That's where this workshop picks up.
 We’ll use the georeferenced map in [geojson.io](https://geojson.io) as a backdrop to digitize spatial features and create a new dataset.

-## Preparation Required for working with your own map images
+## Preparation required for working with your own map images

 To prepare for the scope of this workshop, we've already uploaded and georeferenced an image of John Snow's Map of the Cholera Outbreak of 1854.